raspberrypi/documentation/configuration/screensaver.md

-# Setting the screen saver/screen blanking
+# Setting the screensaver / screen blanking

 ## On the console